ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/ef/model_and_fields.md

   ![](model_and_fields/image7.jpg)

-  Example 2: The below code will tell EF that this table doesn’t have primary key
+  Example 2: The below code will tell EF that this table doesn't have primary key

   <img src="image12.jpg" style="width:4.8625in" />